Nayem73/MY-TECH-SHEET/java/amigos.md

     public static void main(String[] args) {
        List<Double> numbers = new ArrayList<>(List.of(2.0,3.339,1.205));
        System.out.println(countGreaterThan(numbers, 1));
+       //numbers is double which is received by List<T> numbers, which is of Type T.
+       //But 1 is int but I'm also receiving it with T number, which is also of Type T.
+       //So, first Type T is double, meaning all type T is double, but I'm sending an int in
+       //the second type paramter, which expects a double.
+So, inconsistent behaviour, hence compilation Error!
+       // type T can be of any type.
+But once we define a type T with a certain datatype, that must be consistent throughout the code.
+       //if we define a type T as String, then all type T must be String.
+       //if we define a type T as int, then all type T must be int.
+       //if we define a type T as double, then all type T must be double.
     }

-    public static <> int countGreaterThan(List<T> numbers, T number) {
+    //did not put any Type inside <> So, compilation Error! public static <> int countGreaterThan(List<T> numbers, T number) {
         int count = 0;
         for (T X: numbers) {